-The first step to ensuring your divorce is as easy and expedient as possible is researching the different options and approaches available in your state.
-Florida CPA and divorce mediator Harriett Fox discusses the options for alternative dispute resolution available to people going through divorce, and compares mediation and collaborative divorce to traditional litigation.
+In Florida, the first step to ensuring your divorce is as easy and expedient as possible is researching the different options and approaches available in your state.
+Joining us today, Florida CPA and divorce mediator Harriett Fox discusses the options for alternative dispute resolution available to people going through divorce, and compares mediation and collaborative divorce to traditional litigation.

 Hosted by: Dan Couvrette, CEO, Divorce Magazine